 Number in the Example Item Description

 (1) Error Code Shows three-digit error code.

-(2) Sub Code Shows five-digit sub code (XYYZZ).
-X: Cabinet number (1-4) YY: Slot number (00-11) ZZ: Physical port number (01-08)
+(2) Shows five-digit sub code (XYYZZ).
+X: Cabinet number (1-4) YY: Slot number (00-11) ZZ: Physical port number (01-16)

-- System Alarm Button - Any flexible button can be customized as the System Alarm button. - The alarm information will be logged on the Station Message Detail Recording (SMDR), if enabled through system programming. - The PBX can be automatically diagnosed at a preprogrammed time everyday.
+- System Alarm Button Any flexible button can be customized as the System Alarm button. - If an extension allowed to utilize this feature uses PC Console or PC Phone, the alarm information will be displayed on the PC, and can be sent to the preprogrammed destination via PC Console or PC Phone.
+PC Console and PC Phone use e-mail to send the information. - The alarm information will be logged on the Station Message Detail Recording (SMDR), if enabled through system programming. - The PBX can be automatically diagnosed at a preprogrammed time everyday.